 Tuesday, June 22 at 5pm ET

-Some questions for participants to consider:
+Some questions that participants considered:

 Why is viewpoint diversity good?
 Why for many individuals and groups is the concept of communicating a plurality of perspectives with each other a difficult task?
 How do we at HxA defy the odds, especially in these times of deepening divides, by actively participating in conversations and exchanging views or positions that likely may not be held or viewed in the same way by all participants?
 And how do we bring into conversation individuals and groups that oppose viewpoint diversity because views that differ from their own challenge their beliefs?
 Can this mindset be changed?
 Are emotionally held views or beliefs stronger than our rationality?
 Are we at HxA just another group?
 Were these individuals or groups ever truly a part of society? i.e., were they always on the fringe?
 What role does fear play in this?
 Is there a limit to the time or effort we choose to invest in engaging with these individuals or groups?
 Is to what extent are loneliness and isolation a factor?